pelikhan/pxt-qrcode/README.md

 ## Limitations

-Kanji codes are not supported.
+* Kanji codes are not supported.
+* It may take a few seconds to generate the code, so that algorithm is interleaved with ``pause`` to allow it to run in the background.

 ## Acknoledgment: QR code generator